weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 ## About the Project

-Retail companies generate thousands of sales every day across different products, customers, and locations.
-As the amount of data grows, it becomes increasingly difficult to monitor business performance using spreadsheets alone.
+Retail companies generate thousands of sales across different products, customers, and locations every day.
+Then, it becomes increasingly difficult to monitor business performance using spreadsheets alone as the amount of data grows.

 In this project, I built an end-to-end Business Intelligence solution that transforms raw sales data into an interactive Power BI dashboard, enabling users to analyse sales performance, product profitability, and customer behaviour from different perspectives.